Woluwe-Saint-Lambert: Transport

 Woluwe-Saint-Lambert is served by the following stations on line 1 of the Brussels Metro: Joséphine-Charlotte, Gribaumont, Tomberg, Roodebeek, Vandervelde, Alma and Crainhem/Kraainem.
 Despite not having any rail connections, the E40 Motorway, as well as many bus routes, run through the municipality.
-Since 2018, tram 94 has been extended from Trammuseum to Roodebeek and has been renamed as tram 8.
+Since 2018, tram 94 has been extended from Musée du Tram/Trammuseum to Roodebeek and has been renamed as tram 8.

 Education

 In 1974, following the Leuven crisis, the Université catholique de Louvain (UCLouvain) moved its faculties of the Sector of Medical Sciences to the municipality, creating Brussels' second largest campus, UCLouvain Bruxelles Woluwe, with more than 14,000 students.
 It also founded a new hospital on site, the Cliniques universitaires Saint-Luc.
-The site includes a number of other educational institutions, like the Haute école Léonard de Vinci or the École pratique des hautes études commerciales (EPHEC).
+The site includes a number of other educational institutions, such as the Haute école Léonard de Vinci and the École pratique des hautes études commerciales (EPHEC).